Short Term Programs

 Short Term Programs at W. Ross Macdonald School

+Parents will hear from community partners and supports about advocacy in education in the morning, and in the afternoon will participate in an interactive presentation from the CNIB about guide dog ownership.
 Students will take part in various activities led by teen leaders that focus on independence, sensory development and social skills.

 “Exploring the Arts” – Ages: 8 yrs. +